xcodebin/iviews-doc/README.md

-# iview-doc
+# iviews-doc
-Doc of iView
+Doc of iViews